 What is Huaraches Food

-Huaraches refer to flattened masa ovals which are shaped to look like the sole of a Mexican type of sandal known as Huarache.
+Huaraches Food refers to thin Masa ovals which are shaped to look like the sole of a Mexican type of sandal known as Huarache.

-It’s a popular Mexican dish that is made up of masa dough alongside pinto beans that have been smashed and placed at the center before it’s shaped into an oblong.
+It’s a popular Mexican dish that is made up of Masa dough, alongside smashed pinto beans placed at the center, and then shaped into an oblong.

 The fried masa base is often topped with red or green salsa, potato, onions, cilantro, and different protein and then queso is used for the finishing.
 Huaraches are most popular in Mexico City and in areas in America that have a large population of Mexicans living in them.